 Air quality modelling is carried out for prediction of impact of the project on the air quality of the area.
 The impact of movement of vehicles for transportation of mineral is considered.
 "Breeze Aeromod" software is used for prediction of air.
-As per the metereological condition & production activity the maximum increment value of Particulate matter will be less than 10microgram/m3, hencethe resultant value will be less than 78.8 microgram/m3, which will be within the prescribed limit.
+As per the modeling 5.68 microgram of PM may increase and after the increment the resultant value will be 74.48 microgram maximum, which will be within the prescribed limit (Fig. 5.1).

 To mitigate the adverse impact the following measures to be carried out.
 Sprinkling of water to be carried out during winter and summer season on haul road, face of working pit, loading site.
 Drilling to be carried out by wet drill method.
-Plantation all around the lease boundary, Maintenance of vehicles.
+Plantation all around the lease boundary.
+Maintenance of vehicles